madslundt/visual-studio-code-key-bindings/README.md

 ===
 `private.xml` is my xml file for [Karabiner](https://pqrs.org/osx/karabiner/).
 This file allow me to use FN + ijkl for arrow keys.

 By installing [Seil](https://pqrs.org/osx/karabiner/seil.html.en) it can set Capslock to also be your FN key.
-The cool thing here is that I can use my (before useless Capslock key) to control the cursor by holding Capslock + ijkl.
+The cool thing here is that I can use my, before useless, Capslock key to control the cursor by holding Capslock + ijkl.

 All this means faster typing cause I do not have to move my hand to the arrow keys any longer.